samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 Cities and large towns can host numerous temples dedicated to individual gods important to the community, while smaller settlements might have a single shrine devoted to any gods the locals revere.
 Temples and shrines outside settlements often mark places where a god (or the manifestation of a god) appeared or caused a miracle.
 These sites can become the focus of pilgrims who travel long distances to partake in the holy power assumed to linger there.

-> ### Build Your Own Pantheon
+!!! note "Build Your Own Pantheon"
->
-> Most of the published D&D settings described in [chapter 5](/sources/dnd/dmg-2024/creating-campaigns#DDSettings) have their own pantheons of gods.
+    Most of the published D&D settings described in [chapter 5](/sources/dnd/dmg-2024/creating-campaigns#DDSettings) have their own pantheons of gods.
 If you're creating your own setting, you can use the list of Greyhawk gods in [chapter 5](/sources/dnd/dmg-2024/greyhawk#GodsofGreyhawk) or build your own pantheon.

->
-> A simple way to build a basic pantheon is to create one god for each of the [Outer Planes](/sources/dnd/dmg-2024/cosmology#OuterPlanes) described in [chapter 6](/sources/dnd/dmg-2024/cosmology#OuterPlanes), except for the [Nine Hells](/sources/dnd/dmg-2024/cosmology#NineHells) (ruled by the archdevil [Asmodeus](/sources/dnd/dmg-2024/cosmology#Nessus)) and the [Abyss](/sources/dnd/dmg-2024/cosmology#Abyss) (the domain of demons).
+    A simple way to build a basic pantheon is to create one god for each of the [Outer Planes](/sources/dnd/dmg-2024/cosmology#OuterPlanes) described in [chapter 6](/sources/dnd/dmg-2024/cosmology#OuterPlanes), except for the [Nine Hells](/sources/dnd/dmg-2024/cosmology#NineHells) (ruled by the archdevil [Asmodeus](/sources/dnd/dmg-2024/cosmology#Nessus)) and the [Abyss](/sources/dnd/dmg-2024/cosmology#Abyss) (the domain of demons).
 So [Arborea](/sources/dnd/dmg-2024/cosmology#Arborea) might be the domain of a god who is patron of the arts, celebrated at great feasts, while [Gehenna's](/sources/dnd/dmg-2024/cosmology#Gehenna) deity might be a greedy, vengeful god worshiped by people of the same bent.
 If you prefer, you can also put multiple deities on the same plane, so [Arcadia](/sources/dnd/dmg-2024/cosmology#Arcadia) might be home to twin gods who are patrons of merchants and smiths.

->
-> Alternatively, you might decide that your world has only one god (who might be viewed differently by various sects or religions), or one good god and one evil god.
+    Alternatively, you might decide that your world has only one god (who might be viewed differently by various sects or religions), or one good god and one evil god.
 Or your world might be alive with spirits great and small, from lesser river spirits to the godlike spirits who inhabit great mountains.
 Impersonal forces and philosophies can also fill the role of gods in a campaign.

 Hazards
 -------